And as usual, half my brain tied behind my back just to make it fair.

 I thought Bush was misbehaving and all this stuff.

-And here comes this br woman from the State Department claiming credit here on behalf of Obama for having taken off the battlefield more acts of violence in the name of Islam than any previous administration.
+And here comes this woman from the State Department claiming credit here on behalf of Obama for having taken off the battlefield more acts of violence in the name of Islam than any previous administration.

 That's got to come as a shock to Obama voters.

-So you see, they're they're they are hellbent.
+So you see, they are hell-bent.

 They are not going to call this Islamic extremism.